Jimmy Eat World: 2000–2003: Bleed American

-Futures (2004–2006)
+2004–2006: Futures

 After lengthy touring in support of Bleed American, the band regrouped to work on the follow-up in early 2004.
 Once again, the band joined up with Trombino, but the collaboration was short lived.
 As the sessions began, the band decided that they did not have enough material for a cohesive album.
 The band's desire to spend more time writing songs conflicted with Trombino's availability, who already had other projects on his schedule.

 Instead, the band brought in producer Gil Norton, well known for his work with the Pixies and the Foo Fighters.
 Lind explained in 2007, "After we left the studio with Trombino, we came up with 'Polaris', 'Work', 'Pain', [and] '23' – the songs that really gave Futures its heartbeat."
 Futures was released in October 2004, with "Pain" serving as the lead single.

 In November 2003, Universal Music Group agreed to purchase DreamWorks Records from DreamWorks Pictures for roughly $100 million.
 The label was eventually shut down in January 2005.
 During 2004, various DreamWorks artists were reassigned to different labels at Universal, including Interscope Records, which is where Jimmy Eat World were assigned to.

 In the months following the release of Futures, "Work" and the title track were released as singles.
 Having already toured the US alone and with Taking Back Sunday, the band signed on to tour in 2005 with Green Day.
 In September 2005, the band released the Stay on My Side Tonight EP, which contained reworked versions of demos recorded with producer Mark Trombino that were not used for the album.
 The album was eventually awarded Gold status in the US by the RIAA.